 What Is Car Leasing?

-While your state might only require a minimum amount of liability coverage, your dealership or leasing company will likely require full coverage auto insurance and could ask you to raise your liability limits.
+While your state might only require a minimum amount of liability coverage, your dealership or leasing company will require full coverage auto insurance and could ask you to raise your liability limits.
 While insurance guidelines vary for each company, you’ll need to meet your company’s insurance requirements during your entire leasing period.
+Canceling insurance on a leased car is unadvisable, as it could lead to your vehicle being repossessed.

 What’s considered full coverage insurance varies by state and company.
 In general, if you get into an accident with your leased vehicle, the dealership or leasing company wants you to have the requisite insurance needed to restore the car to its pre-crash state.
 This usually requires both comprehensive and collision auto insurance.